SiddharthShyniben/community-health/templates/README.md

 To install {display-name}, run the following command:

 <!--
-Use the console language because it highlights the prompt -->
+Use the console language because it highlights the prompt.
+-->
 ```console
 you@computer~$ {install-command}